Mental Health Playbook

 Some of these things may seem silly.
 I remember hearing about a lot of these when I was younger but doubting how much it can really help.
 I can tell you with confidence it helps a lot.

-A final note: Feeling down is impossible to avoid completely.
+A final note, and perhaps one of the most important: Feeling down is impossible to avoid completely.
 It’s not natural to be 100% all the time - this is a part of life!
+By doing the things listed here you will put yourself in a position to get out of the lows easier.
 Take those days in stride and remember not to beat yourself up over it.
 Tomorrow will be a better day :)

 (Sources cited below)